ably77/RH-demos/strimzi-0.12.1/README.md

-# Openshift Strimzi Kafka Demo - Single Node Deployment (Minishift)
+# Openshift Strimzi Kafka Operator Demo - Single Node Deployment (Minishift)

 ## Overview
 Apache Kafka is a highly scalable and performant distributed event streaming platform great for storing, reading, and analyzing streaming data.
 Originally created at LinkedIn, the project was open sourced to the Apache Foundation in 2011.
 Kafka enables companies looking to move from traditional batch processes over to more real-time streaming use cases.